vanvaridiksha/CSDS-Spark_AWS_EMR_Assignment3/README.md

 ![Logs](http://i.imgur.com/Q3miV9F.png)

-You can check controller/stderr/stdout logs to troubleshoot.
+If the status of your step changes to Completed after about 10 minutes, you are done.
+If the step fails, you can check controller/stderr/stdout logs to troubleshoot.